ishack79/analytics-prototype/README.md

 ### 3D Features

 When 3D mode is enabled:
-- The map tilts to show terrain elevation
+- **MapLibre GL JS**: The map tilts to show terrain elevation with hillshading
+- **Mapbox GL JS**: The map tilts and shows 3D buildings with realistic depth
 - Terrain exaggeration is applied for better visualization
-- Hillshading provides depth perception
 - You can still pan, zoom, and rotate in 3D mode

 ## Configuration

+### API Keys Setup

-### MapLibre GL JS API Key
+This application supports both MapLibre GL JS and Mapbox GL JS.
+You'll need to configure API keys for full functionality.

+#### MapTiler API Key (for MapLibre GL JS)

-For full terrain functionality, you'll need to obtain a MapTiler API key:
+For full terrain functionality in MapLibre GL JS, you'll need to obtain a MapTiler API key:

 1. Sign up at [MapTiler](https://www.maptiler.com/)
 2. Get your API key from the dashboard